raja434/driver-fatigue-detection-system/README.md

 # intallation process

 # step 1:
- install all libarys
+ install all libraries
  - scipy  (pip install scipy)
      - We’ll need the SciPy package so we can compute the Euclidean distance between facial landmarks points in the eye aspect ratio calculation (not strictly a requirement, but you should have SciPy installed if you intend on doing any work in the computer vision, image processing, or machine learning space).

-- OpenCv
+- OpenCv (pip install opencv-python)
   - openCv for computer vision

 - numpy (pip install numpy)